apiel/zicBox/NOTE.md

 - TODO get track creation order base on dependencies

+- TODO zic pixel mini (320x170 display, rpi zero 2)

+- IDEA when looking at the first track, this representation of the sequencer is much easier to understand what is going on
+    - maybe we should use this concept for all tracks
+    - also might want to cache drum engine output into a sample to save processing and only switch live generation when we are on the view to edit the engine.
+      But how to deal with different notes?
+It seems that the zicPixel is not using so much memory, so could store them in a bigger audio buffer...

 - TODO use .emplace_back instead of .push_back in vector?
 - TODO use std::set when possible